YanKawaYu/go-socket-client/README.md

 If the building process completed successfully, the result library `gotcp.framework` would be under the relative path `cmake_build/OSX/Darwin.out`.

 ### Examples

+There are examples for Android app and iOS app in `examples` directory.
+Make sure you change the ip address and port number to your own server's before you run the projects.

 ## Contributing